By Mike Onotsky

 This is where investments get interesting.
-You can also open a non-registered investment account and save into a number of holdings including stocks, segregated funds, and others.
-The issue with holding these is that they would be subject to taxation on the distributions and redemptions in any given year, whereas, registered accounts grow tax deferred.
+You can open a non-registered investment account (aka Open Account, IA, etc) and save into a number of holdings including stocks, funds, segregated funds, etc. The issue with holding these is that they would be subject to taxation on the distributions and redemption in any given year, whereas, registered accounts grow tax deferred.

-Investments like this generate three basic forms of income; interest income, dividend income, and capital gains income.
-Interest income is taxed at 100% just like employment income and just like RRIF income as described above.
+Investments generate three basic forms of income: interest income, dividend income, and capital gains income.
+Interest income is taxed at 100%...just like employment income and just like RRIF income as described above.
 Canadian dividend income is taxed more favorably through the dividend tax credit and capital gains income is taxed significantly less than interest income.

 The advantage from a retirement income planning perspective, is that while taxes are paid annually NOW on the non-registered holdings in your portfolio, they will be taxed a lot less than your RRIF income in retirement.
 In addition, there is no minimum to take out at any age so YOU control when you withdraw and how much which is great for the retirement years where you may have a higher than normal income need one year but want less most years.
 Much more flexibility at a lower retirement tax cost.

 In a perfect world, you would hold all three accounts.
 If you have no pension, saving to an RSP is good, however, do not neglect saving to your TFSA as well.
 If you wind up maxing out your TFSA, then start saving to a non-registered investment account.
 Ideally, retiring with a good mix of holdings in all accounts gives you the most flexibility with the least tax hit now and in retirement.